 5. Dog Grooming Business

-Here’s another one path that you can take if you love dogs.
+Here’s another path that you can take if you love dogs.
 In fact – why not offer both services.
 Like I said, the problem that most people with dogs have is the struggle with time.
+I’m not talking about full on grooming.
+I’m meaning more around giving doggy baths, ear cleaning, and nail trimming.
+Stuff that don’t require you to be a vet.

-A Postie (or Postman in other countries) is someone who delivers our mail to us.
+A Postie is someone who delivers our mail to us.
 They are generally employed by Postal organisations.
 Because of the unpredictable weather conditions that posties have to deal with on a daily basis, they get compensated quite well.

-7. Inbound Customer Care Agent (or Call Centre Agent)
+7. Inbound Customer Care Agent (or Call Center Agent)

 8. Virtual Assistant